 Unless you have buckets of money laying around, you're probably going to need to get on a serious budget to save for your new home.
 Your budget needs to take into account everything you spend.
 That means everything from fancy coffee at Starbucks to your student loan payment.
 That will help you figure out how much you can afford to spend without giving up everything else in your life (like eating out occasionally and doing something fun on the weekends) and what you have to do to reach your savings goal.

-More: YNAB's Chief Knowledge Officer, Todd Curtis, weighs in on how a budget can help you save for your down payment.
+First-time homebuying tip: YNAB's Chief Knowledge Officer, Todd Curtis, weighs in on how a budget can help you save for your down payment.